JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/REBIRTH.md

 **"Please, do not be afraid, Spark."**

-I stand dead in my tracks, a deep, booming voice suddenly interrupting the silence within my ravaged house. *"Spark?"* I thought to myself, ticked off at being addressed like that. *Only mom called me her sparkle, w-what.. is going on..?* \
+I stand dead in my tracks, a deep, booming voice suddenly interrupting the silence within my ravaged house. *"S-Spark?"* I thought to myself, ticked off at being addressed like that. *Only mom called me her sparkle, w-what.. is going on..?* \
 Hesitantly and slowly, I turn around and look up the stairs to discover who the voice had belonged to, only to be met with a confronting image.
 An otherworldly figure stood before me, dressed in white, wearing a plain mask, a pitch black chestplate.
 Dried blood, ripped wallpaper behind him, and yet, his mantle and mask were the brightest shade of white I'd ever seen in my life.
 I knew one thing for sure, this wasn't dad, nor was it a joke from Bryan or Kimi either.
-This figure was.. strange.. yet oddly familiar.
+This figure was, strange.. yet oddly.. familiar.

 *"W-what?
 Who are you?"*

 The figure before me opened out his right hand, his body language giving off no harmful intentions at all, as he promptly replied in the same, oddly comforting voice. \
 **"My name is Sóvis, the Guardian of the Temple of Vestia.
 I know that this is tough and mysterious, but allow me to help you and guide you through this."** \
 I felt my breath become more unstable as I tried my best to formulate my next words.
-The dizziness that had faded slowly made its return, together with the flashbacks and memories of the night before.
+The dizziness that had faded before, slowly made its return together with the flashbacks and memories of the night before.
 The knife appeared before my eyes, my thoughts entered overdrive. *I died, haven't I?* I thought to myself, the pain of my dad's blade piercing through my chest making itself present yet again. *B-But, what's this.. then?* \
-I collapse to the floor, the pain in my left shoulder and my chest causing my entire body to collapse on itself, my left arm returning to the numbness I had felt right after I was hit, right before my mom died in my arms.
+My vision reduces to a mere blur, and the dizziness and nausea overwhelms me.
+I fall to the floor, the pain in my left shoulder and my chest causing my entire body to collapse on itself, my left arm returning to the numbness I had felt right after I was hit, right before my mom died in my arms.
 I heard Sóvis's footsteps come closer, he was coming down the stairs.
 Having lost sense of what was going on, I tried to cover myself up, my arm covering the top of my head while tears streamed down my cheeks once more, fearing the worst, fearing I would just get killed again.

 But with emotions running overtime once more, the footsteps stop, and the creaking of the stairs immediately made it clear to me that Sóvis sat down.
-I felt his cold, gentle hand rest on my arm, slowly moving towards my right shoulder and resting it there as he whispered quietly and carefully to me. \
+I felt his warm, gentle hand radiate its heat on my back, slowly moving towards my right shoulder and resting it there as he whispered quietly and carefully to me. \
 **"Whatever you're seeing, Spark, it's behind you.
 I promise you it will and cannot happen again."** \

+Emotions continued to ravage through my head, and tears streamed out of my eyes without an end in sight.
+Every memory, every sensation I had felt, every image that I had seen, they all played back to me again and again, causing me to go through the same pain and misery I went through the night before.
+Without realising, and with my thoughts overwhelmed, I could faintly feel Sóvis move his hand from my right shoulder to my left, beginning to give a gentle massage to where I was struck with my dad's blade not even a day ago. \
+My tears immediately stopped, and I felt the numbness in my shoulder and arm begin to dissipate while his massage continued, wondering if any of these experiences were real at all, and if this wasn't a vivid, lucid dream.

+**"I'm no magician"** Sóvis begins, while my mind finally begins to calm itself down again, **"But this should help you just enough, Spark."**

+*Spark..
+Spark..* I mumbled to myself, still ticked off and feeling in disbelief that someone other than my mom knew of that nickname, and having calmed down enough for my mind and body to become stable again, I take a deep breath, eager to get the answers to the questions I had since I had woken up.

+*"S-Sóvis.."* I begin, *"Where..
+Where did you learn the name..
+Sparkle..?
+Only mom called me that.."*

 ## // RAINE